The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🛂 Getting the Oman eVisa

 Oman offers an eVisa to citizens of many countries, including the US, Canada, UK, and most countries in the EU.
-The eVisa is easy to get and you can apply for it here.
-It costs 20 OMR ($50 USD) and will let you stay in the country for 30 days.
+The eVisa is easy to get.
+You can find more information and apply for it on https://evisa.rop.gov.om/.

 🔮 Oman Travel Insurance